10 WAYS TO USE SLOW TIMES TO BOOST YOUR SALES

 If you’re a member with us, you already have the vast majority of your social media content taken care of for you.
 All you have to do is plug it all in.
-So take that slow time to look through the graphics and links and pick your favorites.
-Then you just put them into your Facebook page and schedule them to post whenever you like.
+So take that slow time to look through the graphics, links, blog posts, and promo videos, and pick your favorites.
+Then you just put them into your social media pages and schedule them to post whenever you like.

 Regardless, plan and schedule your posts at least a few weeks in advance.
 You can schedule posts up to 6 months ahead of time!